Russian colonization of North America: Trading company

-Imperial Russia was unique among European empires for having no state sponsorship of foreign expeditions or territorial (conquest) settlement.
+Imperial Russia was unique among European empires for having no state sponsorship of foreign expeditions or territorial settlement.
 The first state-protected trading company for sponsoring such activities in the Americas was the Shelikhov-Golikov Company of Grigory Shelikhov and Ivan Larionovich Golikov.
 A number of other companies were operating in Russian America during the 1780s.
 Shelikhov petitioned the government for exclusive control, but in 1788 Catherine II decided to grant his company a monopoly only over the area it had already occupied.
 Other traders were free to compete elsewhere.
 Catherine's decision was issued as the imperial ukase (proclamation) of September 28, 1788.

 The Shelikhov-Golikov Company formed the basis for the Russian-American Company (RAC).
 Its charter was laid out in 1799 by the new Tsar Paul I, which granted the company monopolistic control over trade in the Aleutian Islands and the North American mainland, south to 55° north latitude.
 The RAC was Russia's first joint stock company, and came under the direct authority of the Ministry of Commerce of Imperial Russia.
 Siberian merchants based in Irkutsk were initially the major stockholders, but were soon replaced by Russia's nobility and aristocracy based in Saint Petersburg.
 The company constructed settlements in what is today Alaska, Hawaii, and California.